 Teeth crowding is a common dental condition that responds well to various treatment methods.
 Although often harmless, teeth crowding can make brushing, flossing, and maintaining good oral hygiene a struggle.
 Many adults choose to correct their crowding issues, even later in life, for the sake of their overall oral hygiene and feeling completely at ease with their smiles.

-If you’re looking for a reliable, effective solution to your crowding issue, there’s no shortage of options.
+If you’re looking for a reliable solution to your crowding issue, there’s no shortage of options.
 With thorough research and a dentist consultation, you’ll likely be able to find one that’s congruent with your timeline, finances, and expectations.
 This guide can serve as your starting point, providing foundational information on teeth crowding and outlining the best treatment options.

 Table of Contents

 Crowding is a condition that affects tooth positioning, causing teeth to overlap, rotate, and displace.
 Usually, this occurs when the teeth run out of jaw space and are forced to erupt in an alternative position.
 This typically occurs when the teeth are first emerging in children, and often persists into adulthood.
 However, minor crowding is also common in adults who neglected to wear their retainers after orthodontic treatment.

 It’s most common to find crowding among the front six top or bottom teeth, but it can occur anywhere in the dental arches.
 Sometimes crowded teeth are also accompanied by a bite condition such as crossbite, which makes treatment a bit more complicated (although still totally possible — more on this later).

 Many cases of crowding are the result of disharmony between the size of the jaw and the size of the teeth.
 If the jaw is too small or the teeth are too large, certain teeth can become displaced and forced to push together, while others take up more space then they’re allotted.